San279/train-object-detect-FOMO-esp32/Readme.md

 <br/><br/>
    ![alt text](/Images_for_readme/model_choice.PNG)
 <br/><br/>
-  - Click on traning, this process might takes up to 20 minutes.
+  - Start traning the model, this process might takes up to 20 minutes.
      <br/><br/>
    ![alt text](/Images_for_readme/100.PNG)
+  <br/><br/>
+  <strong> Tips to improve mode's accuracy </strong>
+  - Check if each class has overlapped features, go back to step no.5.
+  - Increase the datasets.
+  - decrease batch size.
+  - Epoch should not be more than 80 for smaller datasets
   <br/><br/><br/><br/>
 ## Deployment
   <strong> 1.
 On the left tab, navigate to Deployment and change deployment option to Arduino library. </strong>